mizquierdo97/VideoPlayer/docs/README.md

 First, the information contained in the file is read.

 Then, this information is passed by the specific codec with which the video has been encoded, in order to read the information that contained the original file.
-There are two types of codecs, with lost or no loss.
+There are two types of codecs, lossless and lossy.

 Finally, once we have this information, we store them in memory so they can be read.
 ![](http://i1152.photobucket.com/albums/p485/mikimik1997/Process_zps2xgitvkv.jpg)

-Once we have all the video in memory, each frame, it takes the respective information obtained and is painted on the screen.
+Once we have all the video in memory, each frame we take the respective information obtained and it's painted on the screen.

 ### Our Video Player
-In our case, we will use the Video For Windows library, which although outdated, allows you to play videos very simply.
+In our case, we will use the Video For Windows library, which although outdated, allows to play videos very simply.
 Like all libraries it has its advantages and disadvantages:

 Advantages: